 “In just seven years, we have moved from state initiatives that ignored the reparative justice components in Washington State to those that embody them with full expungements such as in Illinois,” he said.
 “This political evolution must translate to the federal level and is broadly supported by a majority of Americans, regardless of political ideology.”

-While most advocates support efforts to help people harmed by prohibition, some are focused on advancing a more limited proposal that would simply leave the issue of marijuana to the states, which they believe can pass the Senate over the course of the next year.
+While most advocates support efforts to help people harmed by prohibition, some are focused on advancing a more limited proposal that would simply leave the issue of marijuana reform to the states, which they believe can pass the Senate over the course of the next year.
 President Trump has indicated he would sign that legislation, the Strengthening the Tenth Amendment Through Entrusting States (STATES) Act.

 Joyce is the lead GOP cosponsor of the latter bill in the House, and in the interview wouldn’t commit to voting for the more far-reaching legislation that Democrats seem determined to bring to the floor of that chamber, though he acknowledged that his support as a member of the minority party might not be needed.